Aggregate-Intellect/sherpa/docs/How_To/Tutorials/document_reader.rst

         llm: ${llm}
         shared_memory: ${shared_memory}
         name: QA Sherpa
-        description: You are a Question answering assistant helping users to find answers based on the document.
-For each question, first try to collection information it by DocumentSearch.
+        description: You are a question-answering assistant helping users to find answers based on the document.
+For each question, first try to collection relevant information by DocumentSearch.
 Then, use Google Search to find the answer in the next step.
         agent_config: ${agent_config}
         num_runs: 2
         validation_steps: 1